 - Actual Quality Spread (AQS): Expressed as a decimalized multiple of the MQS, this spread is the operational reference in terms of liquidity, which takes into account market conditions.
 In determination of DCRP AQS is used to identify which price type to use in case Contract is setup with "mid-BBO or Fair Value" Dynamic Collar Logic.
-Without application of any multiplier, AQS and MQS are equal. - Aggregate: Aggregate order or quote represents a summary of all the volume held at a price level, with each order or quote included in it being a constituent of said Aggregate. - o Explicit Aggregate: contains summary of volume of submitted explicit orders at a price level - Implied Aggregate: contains summary of volume at a price level generated by the Matching Engine based on the SIM and EDIM models through Implieds. - Authorized Price Fluctuation (APF): APF defines the traded price variation authorized for an instrument above and below its reference price (DCRP).
+Without application of any multiplier, AQS and MQS are equal. - Aggregate: Aggregate order or quote represents a summary of all the volume held at a price level, with each order or quote included in it being a constituent of said Aggregate. - Explicit Aggregate: contains summary of volume of submitted explicit orders at a price level - Implied Aggregate: contains summary of volume at a price level generated by the Matching Engine based on the SIM and EDIM models through Implieds. - Authorized Price Fluctuation (APF): APF defines the traded price variation authorized for an instrument above and below its reference price (DCRP). - Blue Month: The most active Expiry month in Options available for trading based upon volume and open interest which is determined by the Exchange officials.
+Due to changes in volume and open interest between expiries, most calculations in this document for Options use in its place the Front month. - Book: For an Exchange it represents a list of orders on an instrument waiting for counterparts. - Collar: Safeguard mechanism, i.e. a limit, constraining the instantaneous order price fluctuation, to protect the market from aberrant order prices & trades.
+On order entry and upon matching, prices are checked against the Collars. - Component Implied: A contingent order in an individual Outright order book derived from the combination of existing orders in a Strategy order book and existing orders in the other components of the strategy. - Double Sided Quote (DSQ): A Double Sided Quote (DSQ) represents submission of price and volume for the two sides for an Outright.
+Technical submission is done via "Quotes" messages. - Dynamic Collar Logic: Logic that identifies the rules to obtain the DCRP, and the Dynamic Collars, with the reference price to use identified as the Reference Price Origin.

-Further details may be additional information due to implementation, or clarification following feedback from clients
+&lt;sup>1 Further details may be additional information due to implementation, or clarification following feedback from clients.